Director Identification Number (DIN) Surrender

 Any person wishing to surrender a DIN can file Form DIR-5 with the MCA.
-In Form DIR-5 the following information must be provided by the applicant:
+In Form DIR-5, an applicant must provide the following information:

 - Any DIN Number held by the applicant

-- Whether DIN holder is retaining any DIN
+- Whether the DIN holder is retaining any DIN

 - Number of DIN(s) being surrendered by the applicant